WolffRuoff/LEGO-5-Star-Predictor/README.md

 ![Graph 4.5](./Images/Graph4_5.png)

 With this closer look we can now tell that there are far more 5 star ratings in sets with pieces under 200 pieces.
 Whether this is due to there being more sets under 200 pieces overall or if the average rating decreases is not clearly observable unfortunately.
-Overall, it appears that the relationship between star ratings and the piece count is marginal at best.
+Overall, it appears that the relationship between star ratings and the piece count is marginal at best with only a 0.07 correlation coefficient.

 ## Machine Learning
 As stated in the introduction, we attempted to use a Gaussian Naive Bays classifier to predict the optimal features for a perfect LEGO set.
 Specifically, we looked at the recommended age, list price, difficulty, and theme of each set.
 The one thing we were not expecting, however, was to find that the data did not lend itself to classification at all.